AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 - Edit your control setup at any time during flight, no need to go back to the main menu to change bindings.
 - Support for the Xbox 360 controller (and PS3 controller using MotionJoy) input through the XInput wrapper.
 A default preset is also available.
 - Supports all other controller types through the SDL wrapper.
+- Unlimited number of controller buttons and axes
 - Full mouse & keyboard support
 - Significantly lower latency and better analog precision than KSP's stock input
 - Smart dead-zone detection and analog calibration